 materials placed on reserve.
 All reserve items, whether the property of an instructor,

 a department or Library-owned, are subject to the following Lost Materials provision

 originating from the Augusta University Greenblatt Library Circulation Guidelines.

 Lost or misplaced items should be promptly reported to the LInC.
-Fines are not charged
+Fines will accrue

-after the loss is reported so the borrower may search for the material.
-Payment must
+until items are returned after the loss is reported so the borrower may search for

 - Photocopies - Copies of articles to be placed on reserve must be supplied by the instructor.

 Due to copyright restrictions, no more than one copy of each title per 15 students